mrocklin/slides/plotcon-2016.md

 *   **Visualization** ...

     *   Builds intuition around parallel algorithms
-    *   Relaxes user anxiety with feedback
+    *   Pleases users with feedback

 *   **But distributed computing is more complex**